A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Main Theoretical Results

 \begin{corollary} Suppose that the assumptions of Theorem \ref{thm:wasserstein_gesamt} are satisfied, and that $\xi$ is the measure of a random vector $(U_1', \ldots, U'_{d'})$ with equal marginal distributions (such as the first $d'$ observations of a stationary process) with finite $q$-moments.
-Then it holds that
+Then there is some $n_0 \in \mathbb{N}$ such that for all $n \geq n_0$,